Last updated: March 11, 2021

 - Request correction of the Personal Data that We hold about You.
 You have the right to have any incomplete or inaccurate information We hold about You corrected.

 - Object to processing of Your Personal Data.
 This right exists where We are relying on legitimate interest as the legal basis for Our processing and there is something about Your particular situation, which makes You want to object to our processing of Your Personal Data on this ground.
-You also have the right to object where We are processing Your Personal Data for direct marketing purposes.
+You also have the right to object to where We are processing Your Personal Data for direct marketing purposes.

 - Request erasure of Your Personal Data.
 You have the right to ask Us to delete or remove Personal Data when there is no good reason for Us to continue processing it.